nzzdev/Storytelling-Styleguide/pages/style/typography.md

 # All Online Font Styles available

-As mentioned above, online font styles are implemented as a sophie module.
-Via a build service, sophie modules can be requested as a set of classes for styling fonts (for easier embedding please make use of the [Sophie Styleguide](https://storytelling.nzz.ch/tools/sophie-styleguide/)).
+Online font styles are implemented as a sophie module.
+Via a build service, sophie modules can be requested as a set of classes for styling fonts.
+The aforementioned styles are explained above.
+The following options are additional styles that can be called through the sophie module:

-Only the most imported styles are explained above.
-For more options these are all the available font classes provided in the Online context:

 ```html
 showSource: true,